CS-DS-125/125book/py4e_rst/05-iterations.rst

        print('Loop:', itervar, smallest)
    print('Smallest:', smallest)

-Again, ``smallest`` is the “smallest so far” before, during, and after the loop executes.
+Again, ``smallest`` is the "smallest so far" before, during, and after the loop executes.
 When the loop has completed, ``smallest`` contains the minimum value in the list.